ainsleymcgrath/epoch-echo/README.md

 The 2 commands both take inputs as either epoch timestamps or datetimes and print them back as the opposite. `ee` uses [pendulum](https://pendulum.eustace.io) for these conversions.
 By default, `ee` supports the [same datetime formats](https://pendulum.eustace.io/docs/#rfc-3339) as `pendulum.parse`.

 Copypasta your machine-flavored datetimes from the db or whatever into the `ee repl` interface, and ahhhh 😌 a nice human date right there for you in 0 clicks 🌚.
-Pass a whole long list of some ridiculous mixture of epoch dates and readable datetimes to `ee flip` and behold 🙀 the grand switcharoo 🎠
+Pass a whole long list of some ridiculous mixture of epoch dates and readable datetimes to `ee flip` and witness 🙀 the grand switcharoo 🎠

 ## Installation